 Repricing can take several forms, which includes manual repricing.
 However, let’s focus on just two: rule-based repricing and dynamic pricing.

 Rule-based repricing is as it sounds: creating rules that dictate how and when your prices change.
 Popular rules include:

 - Match price to top three competitors

 - 1 percent less than your top competitor

 You can create and set rules that are designed to protect your margins, increase profits, align with the competition, and much more.
 For instance, many businesses want rules that reprice based on the season, time of day, or key drive period, such as a shopping holiday or product launch.
 You’ll want to research and test certain rules to figure out which one works best for your business.

-Algorithmic repricing, a form of dynamic pricing, takes the concepts behind rule-based repricing and introduces additional factors alongside machine learning.
+Dynamic pricing, or algorithmic repricing, takes the concepts behind rule-based repricing and introduces additional factors alongside machine learning.
 The algorithm tracks your competitors’ prices and many other details, including stock levels, customer demand, and seasonality trends.

 Then, the algorithm sets the optimal price based on this data.
-Algorithmic repricing is true pricing automation, while rule-based repricing requires a little bit of human effort to create and set the rules before the repricing engine takes over.
-With the algorithm, data is constantly taken into consideration to continually refine prices to find that perfect price.
+Algorithmic repricing is true pricing automation, while rule-based repricing requires more human effort to create and set the rules before the repricing engine takes over.
+With the algorithm, data is constantly taken into consideration to continually find that perfect price.
 Over time, the algorithm will continue to collect data and use that to influence its decision-making process.